Peer-to-Peer Deep Learning for Beyond-5G IoT: Experimental Results and Discussion

 \subsection{Test Performance Robust to Diverse Communication Graphs}

 We empirically show that P2PL, a peer-to-peer framework, enables all devices in diverse communication graphs to achieve test performance matching federated or centralized frameworks.
 The communication graph only impacts the rate of convergence.
-To show this, we consider several network topologies for IoT environments that satisfy assumptions from Section~\ref{sec:comms}: complete, star\footnote{The distributed star graph has 1 central device and 99 peripheral devices, while federated settings have a server in the center and 100 peripheral devices.}, cycle, 2D square grid, and empty/isolated graphs along with 4 types of random graphs:
+To show this for IoT environments, we consider several network topologies satisfying assumptions in Sec.~\ref{sec:comms}: complete, star\footnote{The distributed star graph has 1 central device and 99 peripheral devices, while federated settings have a server in the center and 100 peripheral devices.}, cycle, 2D square grid, and empty/isolated graphs along with 4 types of random graphs:

-\begin{enumerate}[nolistsep, leftmargin=0.5cm] \item 3D Random Geometric Graphs (RGGs) \cite{RGG}: device communication radius $r$ is selected to reflect ad hoc wireless network topologies with average degree of $4$.
+\begin{enumerate}[nolistsep, leftmargin=0.5cm] \item 3D Random Geometric Graphs (RGGs)~\cite{RGG}: device communication radius $r$ is selected to reflect ad hoc wireless network topologies with average degree of $4$.
 Average clustering coefficient: $0.478$; average shortest path length: $8.625$.

-\item Erd\H os-R\'enyi Graphs \cite{erdhos1959random}: $p$, probability of an edge, is selected such that our graphs are connected and have an average degree of $4.653$.
+\item Erd\H os-R\'enyi Graphs~\cite{erdhos1959random}: $p$, probability of an edge, is selected such that our graphs are connected and have an average degree of $4.653$.
 They have smaller average clustering coefficient $(0.025)$ and smaller average shortest path length $(3.552)$ than 3D RGGs.

-\item Watts-Strogatz (Small-World) Graphs \cite{watts1998collective}: each device connects to 4 neighbors and the rewiring probability $p$ is selected to produce higher average clustering coefficient ($0.422$) and larger average path length ($5.885$) than our Erd\H os-R\'enyi graphs.
+\item Watts-Strogatz (Small-World) Graphs~\cite{watts1998collective}: each device connects to 4 neighbors and the rewiring probability $p$ is selected to produce higher average clustering coefficient ($0.422$) and larger average path length ($5.885$) than our Erd\H os-R\'enyi graphs.

 \item Random Tree Graphs: we sample uniformly at random form all trees graphs on 100 nodes.
 They have the highest average shortest path length (10.922) and an average clustering coefficient of 0. \end{enumerate} Fig.~\ref{fig:graph_type} demonstrates that P2PL does not incur any test performance penalty when applied to large and diverse network topologies -- using a peer-to-peer framework only incurs a convergence rate penalty.
 The empty graph's flatlining ${\approx}87\%$ average accuracy highlights the importance of inter-device communication and the averaging consensus step \eqref{eq:consensus}.
 Graphs with large average shortest path lengths (cycle: $25.253$; tree: $10.922$; 3D RGG: $8.625$) have slower information diffusion during P2PL's consensus phase and converge more slowly.